zetkin/checkmarx/readme.md

   * Checkbox sizes in mm
   * QR code size in mm
   * QR code position offset in mm
-  * Question fields
+  * Checkmark titles

-This information will be used to locate the checkboxes and determine which have been marked and their corresponding questions.
+This information will be used to locate the checkboxes and determine which have been marxed and their corresponding questions.

 Requirements